muoname/warespace/README.md

-# README
+# WARESPACE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This project aims to create a solution to the problems encountered by individuals who have vacant spaces and those in need of space.
+It provides hosts a way to market their properties by listing them in the application and for interested renters to easily see and access.

+## Developers
+* Aspe, Eugene Lance
-* Configuration
+* Vibar, Regina Juliane

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Naval, Liana Joy